 More info on Lenôtre

 Le Chocolat Alain Ducasse

 In Paris, you can have famous top chef Alain Ducasse’s delicious chocolates delivered to your door by a courier.
-From advent calendars, boxes, spreads and bars to praline-flavoured and even coconut milk chocolate, a multitude of creations crafting from cocoa beans from all over the world.
+From boxes, spreads and bars to praline-flavoured and even coconut milk chocolate, a multitude of creations crafting from cocoa beans from all over the world.

 More info on Ducasse